sixteenmillimeter/filmless/README.md

 ![Video converted to film strips](docs/video.jpeg)

 If you have installed Processing and the required libraries ([read below](#ffmpeg)) you can use this sketch to generate pages containing strips of 16mm-sized images from image sequences.
-Using the default settings, this will build a page of 12 strips, each 33 frames long that will comfortably fit on a letter-sized piece of 8.5" x 11" sheet of inkjet transparency film.
+Using the default settings, this will build a page of 12 strips, each 33 frames long, that will comfortably fit on a letter-sized 8.5" x 11" sheet of inkjet transparency film.

 ![Video with sound converted to film strips](docs/video2.jpeg?raw=true)